aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 **WALK THROUGH**

+The code is separated into 2 files and **[Titanic_Survivorship_11A.ipynb](https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Program%20Files/Titanic_Survivorship_11A.ipynb)** and ...

 <ins>Feature Engineering</ins>

 In the **_original data_** sample below, Name, Sex, Ticket, Cabin and Embarked are text, also Age, Cabin and Embarked contain nulls.